 Ride the Rim

-At Ride the Rim, on Saturday, Sept.
-9 and Saturday, Sept.
-16, 2017, cyclists, runners and hikers get to enjoy the pristine beauty of Crater Lake National Park’s East Rim Drive without vehicle traffic.
-This is the second year as an organized event, although the park has been dedicating a day of vehicle-free traffic in the spring and fall each year since 2013.
-Last year a crowd of 2,300 rallied to Ride the Rim.
+At Ride the Rim, which take place on Saturday, September 14 and Saturday, September 21, 2019, cyclists, runners and hikers get to enjoy the pristine beauty of Crater Lake National Park’s East Rim Drive without vehicle traffic.
+The park has been dedicating a day of vehicle-free traffic in the spring and fall each year since 2013.
+In 2016, a crowd of 2,300 rallied for Ride the Rim.

 “It’s a nice way to enjoy the views without all the noise, and sometimes you get a chance to see wildlife in the park,” says Tonia Ulbricht, an event spokeswoman.

 With 3,500 feet in net elevation gain and steep inclines and declines — at elevations of 5,000 feet — the ride is for intermediate to advanced riders, so families use caution.
-Participants have access to five rest stops along the 25-mile route with water, snacks, information, maps, basic bike tools, first aid and shade provided, as well as a pre-ride BBQ meet-and-greet that Friday evening.
+Participants have access to five rest stops along the 25-mile route with water, snacks, information, maps, basic bike tools, first aid and shade provided, as well as a pre-ride BBQ meet-and-greet the Friday evening before.

 Visit Ride the Rim for info on how to register, rent a bike, book a free shuttle and even arrange an Amtrak trip to the park.